 The following table sets forth certain information as of July 18, 2024, regarding the beneficial ownership of shares of our Class A Common Stock (including shares issuable upon the exercise or conversion of securities that entitle the holders thereof to obtain Class A Common Stock upon exercise or conversion in accordance with the terms thereof) by (a) each of our directors, (b) each of our executive officers, (c) all of our directors and executive officers as a group, and (d) each person known to us to be the beneficial owner of more than five percent of our Class A Common Stock.
 Unless otherwise indicated, all shares are owned directly and the indicated person has sole voting and dispositive power with respect to such shares.
 The SEC has defined "beneficial ownership" of a security to mean the possession, directly or indirectly, of voting power and/or dispositive power with respect to such security.
-A stockholder is also deemed to be, as of any date, the beneficial owner of all securities that such stockholder has the right to acquire within 60 days after that date through (a) the exercise of any option, warrant or right, (b) the conversion of a security, (c) the power to revoke a trust, discretionary account or similar arrangement.
+A stockholder is also deemed to be, as of any date, the beneficial owner of all securities that such stockholder has the right to acquire within 60 days after that date through (a) the exercise of any option, warrant or right, (b) the conversion of a security, (c) the power to revoke a trust, discretionary account or similar arrangement, or (d) the automatic termination of a trust, discretionary account or similar arrangement.